Govardhan Puja

-For Vaishnavas, particularly the Pushtimarg of Vallabha, the Gaudiya Sampradaya of Chaitanya and the Swaminarayan Sampradaya, it is one of the important festivals.
-The Annakut festival occurs on the first lunar day of the bright fortnight of the month of Kartika, which is the fourth day of Diwali, the Hindu festival of lights.
+It is an important festival in Vaishanava sects, such as the Pushtimarg Sampradaya, Gaudiya Sampradaya and Swaminarayan Sampradaya.

 Origin

 Krishna spent most of his childhood in Braj, a place devotees associate with many of Krishna's divine and heroic exploits with his childhood friends.
-One of the most significant incidents, described in the Bhagavata Purana, involves Krishna lifting Mount Govardhan (Govardhan Hill), a low hill situated in the middle of Braj.
-According to the Bhagavata Purana, forest-dwelling cowherds living close to Govardhan used to celebrate the autumn season by paying respect to Indra, the God of rain and storm.
-Krishna did not approve of this since he desired that the villagers worship only one Purna Parmatma and not worship any other deities and stone, idols, etc. Indra got angry with this advice.
+One of the most significant incidents, described in the Bhagavata Purana, involves Krishna lifting Govardhan Hill, a low hill situated in the middle of Braj.
+According to the Bhagavata Purana, forest-dwelling cowherds living close to Govardhan used to celebrate the autumn season by paying respect to Indra, the god of rain and storm.
+Krishna wanted to break the ego of Indra so he asked villagers not to worship Indra this time.
+Indra got angry with this.

-Shri Krishna, though being younger than almost everyone in the city, was respected by everyone due to his knowledge and immense power.
-So, the people of Gokul agreed with Shri Krishna's advice.
+Krishna, though being younger than almost everyone in the city, was respected by everyone due to his knowledge and immense power.
+So, the people of Gokul agreed with Krishna's advice.
 Indra was angered upon seeing the villagers' devotion diverted away from him and toward Krishna.
-Indra decided to initiate thunderstorms and heavy rains in the city in reflex of his egoistic anger.
-To protect the people from the storms, Shri Krishna lifted the Govardhan mount on his little finger and provided shelter to all the people and cattle of the city.
-After 7–8 days of continuous storms, seeing the people of Gokul being unaffected, Indra accepted defeat and stopped the storms.
-This day is therefore celebrated as a festival that paid respect to Mount Govardhan by preparing a 'giriyajna' - a "great offering of foods and delicacies to the mountain" Krishna then assumed the form of a mountain himself and accepted the villagers' offerings.
-Indra, after causing torrential rains for seven days, ultimately gave up and bowed to Krishna's superiority.
-This story is one of the most recognizable in the Bhagavata Purana.
+Indra decided to initiate thunderstorms and heavy rains in the city because of his anger.
+To protect the people from the storms, Krishna lifted Govardhan Hill on his little finger and provided shelter to all the people and cattle of the city.
+After seven days of continuous storms, seeing the people of Gokul unaffected, Indra accepted defeat and stopped the storms.
+This day is therefore celebrated as a festival that paid respect to Mount Govardhan by preparing a giriyajna- a "great offering of foods and delicacies to the mountain" Krishna then assumed the form of a mountain himself and accepted the villagers' offerings.

+Rituals and Celebrations

 Govardhan has since become a major pilgrimage site in Braj for devotees of Krishna.
-On the day of Annakut, devotees circumambulate the hill and offer food to the mountain—one of the oldest rituals in Braj.
+On the day of Annakut, devotees circumambulate the hill and offer food to the mountain—and old ritual in Braj, established by Chaitanya Mahaprabhu.
 The circumambulation consists of an eleven-mile trek dotted along the way with several shrines, before which devotees place flowers and other offerings.
+Others may circumambulate the mountain by offering dandavats (full body prostrations) which can take ten to twelve days.